tsnorri/vcf2multialign/README.md

 ## Creating a variant call file from a pair of aligned sequences and a variant file

 `combine-msa-vcf/combine_msa_vcf` may be used to generate a variant call file from two aligned sequences.
-Optionally, variants relative to the second sequence may be included in the resulting file.
+Optionally, variants relative to the second sequence may be included in the resulting file; they will be merged with the variants generated from the alignment and rewritten to be relative to the first sequence.